Official websites use .gov

 Our observations suggested that the pathology associated with procollagen misfolding may be partially reversed by improving cell adaptation to misfolded procollagen accumulation in the ER, thereby improving cellular function.
 Although this would not eliminate the detrimental effects of secreted mutant collagen, pharmacological treatment of cell malfunction is the most realistic short-term strategy for targeting the causes rather than the effect of bone pathology in OI.
 It is also likely to be a good long-term strategy for the treatment of cell malfunction caused by procollagen misfolding in cases that do not involve pathogenic mutations.

-To pursue the strategy, we are examining the effects of enhancing the natural ability of cells to remove and degrade misfolded molecules via autophagy, which is the simplest way to prevent their pathogenic accumulation in the ER.
+To pursue this strategy, we are examining the effects of enhancing the natural ability of cells to remove and degrade misfolded molecules via autophagy, which is the simplest way to prevent their pathogenic accumulation in the ER.
 Our studies on autophagy enhancement by a low-protein diet or intermittent fasting in G610C mice revealed improved osteoblast differentiation and function, resulting in better bone quality, but we also observed stunted animal growth.
 We are thus evaluating other approaches that might provide the same benefits of autophagy enhancement without long-term nutrient deficiency.

 A key issue in monitoring treatment efficiency in animal models, as well as in general diagnostic analysis of bone pathology, is the lack of reliable methods with which to characterize the function of bone cells.
 Traditional histopathology relies on subjective analysis of bone-cell morphology in tissue sections, which is not a reliable indicator of cell function.
 Over the last several years, we developed a new approach to visualizing and quantifying mRNA expression in individual cells in bone sections.
 The approach enables objective and reliable cell identification as well as in situ characterization of cell differentiation and function.
 Based on the interest of bone histomorphometry experts in learning this approach, we hope that it will soon be adapted not only for research but also for clinical practice.